Strangeon Ergostars: Discussion

 \section{Discussion}

 We have explored the parameter space of dynamically stable ergostars with SnS EOS.
-In particular, we investigated the possibility of dynamically stable ergostar remnant that could be formed during BNS mergers and the maximum extractable energy from them.
+In particular, we investigated the possibility of a dynamically stable ergostar remnant that could be formed during BNS mergers and the maximum extractable energy from them.
 A key finding of this work is that the formation of a dynamically stable, uniformly rotating ergostar as a merger remnant is a robust outcome for a wide range of strangeon matter EOS parameters.
-This stands in notable contrast to previous studies of conventional EOSs, which have generally found that the formation of stable ergostars is challenging, often requiring significant differential rotation or strong magnetic fields to support such configurations \cite{Tsokaros_2019, Tsokaros_2020, Ruiz_2020}.
+This confirms the results of \cite{Tsokaros2019, Tsokaros2020b, Tsokaros2020c} which have found that the formation of stable ergostars requires a significant density close to the surface of the compact star.
 Our analysis demonstrates that, for strangeon matter, the post-merger remnant can indeed settle into a transient ergostar state capable of releasing significant energy.
-While the energy extraction potential depends intricately on the geometry of the domain of stable ergostar solutions, a crucial result is that nearly all models we considered can release energy on the order of $0.01 M_\odot$.
-This represents a substantial energy reservoir, potentially sufficient to power the central engine of a large-scale sGRB or its associated extended emission.

-A crucial avenue for future work lies in modeling the specific multi-messenger signatures of the energy release mechanism we have identified.
-The injection of approximately $10^{52}$~erg of hydrodynamical energy into the post-merger environment would inevitably leave a distinct imprint on both gravitational wave and electromagnetic observations.

-From the perspective of gravitational waves, the energy extraction process would alter the dynamical evolution of the transient remnant, potentially modifying the frequency, duration, and eventual ringdown of the post-merger GW signal.
-While challenging to detect with current instruments, these signatures are a prime target for next-generation observatories like the Einstein Telescope and Cosmic Explorer, offering a future path to directly probe the remnant's internal processes.

-Last but not least, it is urgent to find solid evidence for long-lived remnants from BNS mergers through multi-band electromagnetic observations in order to test the presented ideas, since the maximum mass of SnS, $M_{\rm TOV}$, could be as high as $\sim 3M_\odot$.
-The mass of isolated neutron stars is mostly concentrated at $1.4M_\odot$, and it is natural to expect a long-lived SnS after merger, with a mass of $\sim 2.6M_\odot$ if the initial masses are both $\sim 1.4M_\odot$, or with a mass of $\sim 2.7M_\odot$ if $\sim 1.45M_\odot$.
-In fact, X-ray observation appears consistent with energy injection by a long-lived $\sim 2.6M_\odot$-central engine for GW~170817~\cite{2020MNRAS.498.5643T}, and recently, a BNS merger-relevant scenario involving a long-lived $\sim 2.7M_\odot$-magnetar has also been suggested for the kilonova of GW~231109/235456~\cite{2025arXiv250914124L}.